AdobeDocs/experience-manager-screens.en/help/user-guide/dynamic-embedded-sequences.md

 >
 >A Dynamic Embedded Sequence is similar to an embedded sequence but allows the user to follow a hierarchy where changes/updates made to one channel is propagated to other one in relation.
 It follows parent-child hierarchy and also includes assets like images or videos.
 >
 >***Dynamic Embedded Sequences*** lets you display location-specific content whereas ***Embedded Sequences*** only display general slide show of the content.
-Also, while setting up Dynamic Embedded Sequences, you must configure the channel using channel role and name.
+Also, while setting up Dynamic Embedded Sequences, configure the channel using channel role and name.
 See the steps below for practical implementation.
 >
 >To learn more about implementing embedded sequences, see [Embedded Sequences](embedded-sequences.md) in AEM Screens.